How To Build Your Own Polytunnel

 When building anything, you always have to start by laying the foundation.
 Without it, you’re building on unstable ground, which is a recipe for disaster.
 When building polytunnels, placing your foundation tubes correctly is vital to both the longevity and stability of your tunnel.

-Your first step is to mark the base positions around your garden, making sure that you space them evenly apart.
+Your first step is to mark the base positions around your garden, making sure you space them evenly apart.
 All of the angles should be square to one another.

-Cut them to about 6 feet long and drive them into the ground about three feet deep.
-Adjust this depth based on how large your want your polytunnel to be.
+You can use tubes from your prefabricated polytunnel, but if you’re building from scratch, scaffolding poles or water pipe mains make a great substitute.
+Cut them to about six feet long and drive them into the ground about three feet deep.
+Adjust this depth based on how large you want your polytunnel to be.

 After you have driven all of your foundation tubes into the ground, check them with a spirit level to make sure they are level.